Why Johnny Can't Use Agents: Industry Aspirations vs. User Realities with AI Agents: User Study

 \subsection{Methodology}

-We conducted a user study with $N=31$ participants, comprising a think-aloud usability session of two AI agent tasks, followed by a semi-structured exit interview.
+We conducted a think-aloud user study with $N=31$ participants, with each 1 hour session comprising two AI agent tasks followed by a semi-structured exit interview.
 During the study, participants would attempt to accomplish each task using one of two commercial AI agents.
 These tasks were randomly selected from a set of three we had pre-defined, one for each category of our AI agent taxonomy (i.e., insight, orchestration, creation).
-The two commercial AI agents were Operator \footnote{\url{https://en.wikipedia.org/wiki/OpenAI_Operator}} and Manus \footnote{\url{https://en.wikipedia.org/wiki/Manus_(AI_agent)}}.
+The two commercial AI agents were Operator \footnote{\url{https://openai.com/index/introducing-operator/}} and Manus \footnote{\url{https://manus.im/}}.